Deir Baalbah: Agriculture and industry

-Deir Baalba is home to the 110 hectare industrial crafts zone, which includes blacksmithing and carpentry businesses, excluding the industrial expansion area north of the main road.
-Deir Baalba is famous in Homs for its bulgur industry, which has a season resembling a holiday in Deir Baalba.
-It is produced and distributed throughout Homs city.Also, the manufacture of cushions made from esparto, which is a bamboo plant that grows on the edges of lakes and rivers.The hills of straw and halfa give the neighborhood a distinctive character.
-Deir Baalba was once the only town in Homs that had never been subject to feudalism; its inhabitants still own the land.
-Many of Deir Baalba's residents work in agriculture.
+Deir Baalbah is home to a 110-hectare industrial crafts zone, including blacksmithing and carpentry businesses, and many of Deir Baalbah's residents work in agriculture.
+Deir Baalbah is famous for its bulgur industry, a grain that is produced and distributed throughout Homs city.
+The neighbourhood is also famous for the manufacture of cushions made from esparto, a bamboo plant that grows on the edges of lakes and rivers, and the hills of straw and halfa give the neighborhood a distinctive character.
+Deir Baalbah was once the only town in Homs that had never been subject to feudalism, with its inhabitants still owning the land.

 Population

-According to the 2004 census, the population of the neighborhood was 45,000 out of a total population of 750,000 in Homs.
-In 2011, the population was estimated at 60,000, distributed among the northern and southern neighborhoods, Al-Kassara, and Al-Bawarikha.
+According to the 2004 census the population of Deir Baalbah was then 45,000 out of Homs' total population of 750,000.
+In 2011 the population was estimated at 60,000, distributed among the northern and southern neighborhoods, Al-Kassara, and Al-Bawarikha.
 The largest families are the Kanaan, Abbas, Sheikh, Suleiman, Al-Talib, Al-Najib, Al-Rahhal, Marai, Al-Hamad, Asrha, Madiha, Al-Nabhan, Al-Shamaa, and Al-Younis families.
-As for their clans, they are the Bani Khalid clan, the Al-Naim clan, the Al-Hasna, and the Al-Fawa'ira clan, which in turn are divided into clans.They all live in the southern neighborhood, Al-Bawarikha, and in the Al-Amur area in the northern neighborhood.
-In the neighborhood, there are Turkmen families from the Ottoman era, and other Armenian families who immigrated to it after the Armenian events of 1916.
+They, in turn, are divided into four clans: the Bani Khalid clan, the Al-Naim clan, the Al-Hasna, and the Al-Fawa'ira clan.
+The neighborhood is also home to Turkmen families from the Ottoman era and other Armenian families who migrated there after the Armenian genocide of 1916.

-Neighborhood celebrities
+Notable residents

+Deir Baalbah has been the home of or had associations with a number of notable Syrians, including: